As we age, our health risks increase. After all, none of us is going to live forever.

 Getting enough calcium and vitamin D is key to preventing osteoporosis.
 Also, weight-bearing exercise is an overlooked way to strengthen bones.

-Using free weights, resistance bands or even your own body weight to exercise not only will strengthen muscles, but also can help you maintain bone density as you age.
+Using free weights, resistance bands or even your own body weight when you exercise not only will strengthen muscles, but also can help you maintain bone density as you age.

 6. Drinking too little water